 proposal to match and adapt your content to suit.

-aspect of coaching can be customized to suit almost any industry or
+Let’s face it many aspect of life coaching can be customized to suit almost any industry or situation.

 please remember to ask when you are booked to speak, how long they want